emilyj-analytics/us-airline-route-revenue-performance/README.md

 - Which routes generate the highest and lowest estimated revenue?
 - How concentrated is revenue across top-performing routes?
 - Do high-revenue routes perform better because of higher fares, higher passenger volume, longer distance, or a combination of factors?
-- Are there seasonal trends in passenger demand or estimated revenue?
 - How can airlines use route-level revenue segmentation to prioritize strategic decisions?

 ---